koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

   - People reach IT staff directly to get things done, by-passing any documentation or project tracking

 ## Chapter 6
-Bill, Patty and Wes meet in the afternoon.
-Patty shares her findings after the meetings she has done with all the employees.
-All the findings reinforce what they have been already finding out recently: There are too many projects with priotiries unknown, people are gettig interrupted with frequent outages and procedures are being overridden.
+Bill, Patty and Wes meet in the afternoon and Patty shares her findings: There are too many projects with priotiries unknown, people are gettig interrupted with frequent outages and procedures are being overridden.
 There also exists the problem of IT people not being able to get the work done that is in their hands.

-They start discussing how many new members would be required to support the load, to which Wes respons:
+Wes jumps in..

 > We'll probably need to hire seven people.
 It'll take time to find these people and then another six to twelve months before they're fully productive.

 The next meeting is the CAB meeting.
-There are fourteen people in the meeting this time, most of the technical leads from various groups are attending.
+There are fourteen people in the meeting this time, most of the technical leads are attending.

 Bill summarises the purpose of the meeting: _We need to tighten up our change controls, and as managers and technical leads, we must figure out how_.